GenomicSEM/GenomicSEM/PATCHNOTES.md

 - Fixed issue that caused parallel=TRUE in userGWAS to not return headers.

 **0.0.5** Fourth release.
 February 15th, 2022
+- Fixed an issue that may cause parallel clusters to not register and close properly.
 - Changes: userGWAS and commonfactorGWAS:
   Now, before starting the main analysis (`*_main()`) both userGWAS and commonfcatorGWAS do a partial run (everything up to and including `lavaan::sem()`) of the first SNP
   The resulting object from this first run is passed to the subsequent per-SNP analyses, and from the object of the first run the following is pased to `lavaan::lavaan()` (the function underneath `lavaan::sem()`):